-A partial closure is a physical barrier that restricts vehicles from turning into a street, while still allowing for bicycle access.
+A partial street closure is a physical barrier that restricts vehicles from turning into a street, while allowing bicycle access.
 The adjacent lane is left open to allow vehicles to exit, while two-way traffic is maintained for the remainder of the block.
 Partial closures can be considered on local streets with cut-through traffic.

 Full Street Closure

-A complete closure of the street blocks both lanes of travel, so that the street becomes a cul-de-sac.
+A full street closure of the street blocks both lanes of travel, so that the street becomes a cul-de-sac.
 This measure eliminates all through traffic and limits street access to local residents.
-This measure is applicable to local streets with major cut-through concerns where an emergency vehicle response route does not exist.
+It is applicable to local streets with major cut-through concerns where an emergency vehicle response route does not exist.
 The closure location may be designed as a pocket park with through bicycle and pedestrian access, depending on roadway geometrics.

 Diverters are raised areas placed across a four-way intersection that prohibit through movements and force turns for approaches.
 Diverters can be considered on local streets where cut-through traffic is a major problem.
-A traffic diverter breaks up the street grid while maintaining permeability for pedestrians and bicyclists.
+It breaks up the street grid while maintaining permeability for pedestrians and bicyclists.

 Signals timed to a street's target speed can create lower speeds along a corridor.

 Building Lines and Street Trees

-A dense built environment with no significant setbacks constrains sightlines, making drivers more alert and aware of their surroundings.
+A dense environment with no significant setbacks constrains sightlines, making drivers more alert and aware of their surroundings.
 Trees narrow a driver's visual field and create rhythm along the street.

 On-street parking narrows the street and slows traffic by creating friction for moving vehicles.

-Narrowing corner radii reduce vehicle turning speeds as well as pedestrian crossing distances.
-Minimizing the size of a corner radius is critical to creating safe and compact intersections.
+Narrowing corner radii reduces vehicle turning speeds as well as pedestrian crossing distances.
+It minimizes the size of a corner radius, which is critical to create safe and compact intersections.